loranne/athenahacks-2021/README.md

 March 6-7

 - RSS reader
-- News feed
-- puzzle exchange
+- jigsaw puzzle exchange
+  - like paperbackswap but for jigsaw puzzles
 - pocket finder (Thanks, It Has Pockets)
+  - clothing with pockets, user reviews
-- Sample finder (personal care samples)
+- sample finder (personal care samples)
+  - find ones you'll use and get rid of the ones you won't
 - book club helper
+  - users belong to book clubs and can share reading xp and ideas
-- should I call the vet
+- should I call the vet?
   - pet health tracker